I don’t think I really thought very deeply about food - apart from the need to eat it - until I was in my very late teens.

 In the end, I gave up.
 No more clubs.

 Eventually, I joined a rival slimming club, which basically works on the principle of calories equating to points.
-When your points run out, you might as well go to bed because you can’t eat anything else.
+When your points run out, you can’t eat anything else.
 And that's seven days a week.
 I found the format more enjoyable and got stuck in, ending up helping to run my local meeting because I loved and respected the club leader and enjoyed seeing my fellow members.
 As well as the social element, one of the good things about these clubs is that they encourage you to cook and be creative.
-I got really disciplined about planning ahead and enjoyed trying new recipes and being more organised.
+I got really disciplined about planning ahead, enjoyed trying new recipes and being more organised.
 This led to me eventually - and disbelievingly - reaching a size 12.
 But I was always going to fall off the wagon.
 When you define yourself by your problems with food and flick the ‘off’ switch, you can’t flick it back on again without a complex battle between the angel/devil caricatures now firmly established in your psyche.
 These plans are not sustainable for that reason: the constant battle to be ‘good’ or ‘bad’ plays havoc with your physical and mental metabolism.

 From that point on, my weight continued to increase.